ebertmx/SCRAPPY-MK1/README.md

 # SCRAPPY-MK1
  A 3D printed robot arm.
+View documents in project_files for a complete description.

  This arm was developed over a 4 week period as an engineering demonstration.
 Inspired by a previous project, HUEBERT MK2, SCRAPPY consist mostly of 3D printed components and is controllable over the internet (IoT).